Yhg1s/python-benchmarking-public/README.md

 The plot named "Effect of JIT" show the performance difference between a build with the [experimental JIT](https://peps.python.org/pep-0744/) and without it.
 I only ran one set of these manually, once, to verify the performance effect was the same for all compiler versions.
-I measure this more regularly in the future.
+I may measure this more regularly in the future.

 The plots named "Effect of gcc versions" and "clang versions" show the